 Dangerous goods courses also have an expiry date and need to be repeated every 24 Months.
 Plus you’ll do this course for free courtesy of the airline you join and for many you will do it online in less than a day.

 Most airlines operate with pretty much the same sort of emergency equipment.
 This you will learn in Flight attendant training schools obviously but here is the emergency equipment that you will learn about.
-This is included in more detail in the AIRLINES program.
+This is included in more detail in The Secrets of Flight Attendant Interviews

 You will learn all about the: